nelson-analytics/nelson-analytics/README.md

 ✨ About Me in 30 secs✨

-👀 I love telling stories with data and that's what I do for a living.
+👀 I love telling stories with data and that's what I do for a living.And my goal to any oranization is to turn data into information, and information into insight.

 💉 I have a strong software engineering background and I transitioned into Data Analytics since 2015.